jbucko/hpc_esc_401/exercise_session_05/solutions/README.md

             u_new[i][j] = 0.25*(u_old[i-1][j] + u_old[i+1][j] + u_old[i][j-1] + u_old[i][j+1] - dx*dy*f[i][j]);
     }
 ```
-Here, only the double for loop should be added to update the `u_new` array using the update formula from the assignment sheet.
+Here, only the double for loop should be added to update `u_new` array using the update formula from the assignment sheet.
 Beware that the indices should not include first and the last one as here the values from boundary conditions should be preserved.

 * `norm_diff` function in `jacobi.cpp`:
 ```C++